theresiatawk/Web_Crawling_Python/README.md

 * directories_output.bat containig all the directories that exist for the target url after running the script.
 * files_output.bat containing all the files and links that exist when fetching the content (html) of the domain and the content (html) of all its existing subdirectories using regular expressions.

+ Two other files:
+ * correct_pass.bat containing the correct password once found
+ * password_tries.bat containing all the password trials so they won't be tested again

 ## Steps Taken to Complete the Project: